 - In ADSIEDIT, try to find the below path –

-Exchange Server has many services that allow the Administrator to activate certain parts or actions for a database, account, or mailbox.
+- Manually start the Exchange Services: Exchange Server has many services that allow the Administrator to activate certain parts or actions for a database, account, or mailbox.
 Whenever a database is down, then you should activate all the Exchange-related services manually and restart Exchange Server.

-As we mentioned earlier that Exchange Server may have many third-party add-ins and they can interfere with the normal functions of a mailbox, so you should disable or remove the add-ins one by one and check if the database starts working again.
+- Remove the third-party add-ins: As we mentioned earlier that Exchange Server may have many third-party add-ins and they can interfere with the normal functions of a mailbox, so you should disable or remove the add-ins one by one and check if the database starts working again.

 Exchange Server is an important tool for a business and you cannot afford to delete an important database along with its mailboxes.
-If you are not an experienced Exchange Administrator, then you should not use Eseutil to hard or software repair database, but use a professional Exchange EDB repair software and recover mailbox.
+If you are not an experienced Exchange Administrator, then you should not use Eseutil to hard or software repair database, but use a professional Exchange Recovery software and recover mailbox.

 The software will run the scan and recover all corrupt items in mailboxes.
 Then you can see the preview of recovered items and save them in available formats.